 The Blackeyed Susans travelled to Europe in April 2010 as guests of The Triffids to participate in further Secret In The Shape of A Song shows in England, Belgium and Greece as well as performing shows in their own right.
 All was proceeding well until the Icelandic volcano erupted, closing airports and casting the group's plans to perform in Vienna into disarray.
-In subsequent years, the band has vowed to fulfill the contract and play Vienna - but is yet to realise the ambition...one day.
+In subsequent years, the band has vowed to fulfil the contract and play Vienna - but is yet to realise the ambition...one day.

-In 2014, after 25 years as the honey-voiced singer of The Blackeyed Susans, Rob Snarski released his debut solo album, Wounded Bird.
+In 2014, after 25 years as the velvet-voiced singer of The Blackeyed Susans, Rob Snarski released his debut solo album, Wounded Bird.
 Produced by Rob and Dan Luscombe with Yikesville studio boss Shane O’Mara, the album was a much more intimate affair than the lush arrangements of The Blackeyed Susans.
 Rob followed up the album in 2015 with a collection of cover versions called Low Fidelity Songs by Request Volume 1.
 The result of Rob’s very successful crowd-funding project (frittata anyone?), the songs were chosen by fans and friends and were recorded at home - in his kitchen, office and bedroom – all on his iPhone.

 May you each find your own Shangri-La.